conradakunga/Blog/_posts/2021-03-09-handling-null-and-empty-strings-with-system-text-json.md

 });
 ```

-If we run the code the output should be as follows:
+If we run the code, the output should be as follows:

 ![](../images/2021/03/Animal3.png)

-Here we can see the Name property is not serialized at all.
+Here we can see the `Name` property is not serialized at all.

-There is a third technique - returning an empty string where there are nulls.
-This might not be the way most people would do, but this might be a requirement for an upstream API.
+There is a third technique - returning an empty `string` where there are `nulls`.
+This might not be the way most people would do it, but this might be a requirement for an upstream API.

-To do this we create a [JsonConverter](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.serialization.jsonconverter-1?view=net-5.0).
-This is a special class that we can subclass and override to control the serialization (and deserialization) process of an object.
+To do this, we create a [JsonConverter](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.serialization.jsonconverter-1?view=net-5.0).
+This is a special `class` that we can **subclass** and **override** to control the serialization (and deserialization) process of an object.

 ```csharp
 public class NullToEmptyStringConverter : JsonConverter<string>